Epidemiology, microbiology, and pathogenesis of tularemia

 The epidemiology, microbiology, and pathogenesis of infection due to F. tularensis will be reviewed here.
 The clinical manifestations, diagnosis, treatment, and prevention of tularemia are discussed separately.
 (See "Clinical manifestations, diagnosis, and treatment of tularemia".)

 Distribution — The majority of infections in humans and animals are caused by F. tularensis subspecies tularensis (the more virulent species) and F. tularensis subspecies holarctica.
-Human disease is rarely associated with the subspecies novicida and Francisella philomiragia [1,2].
+Human disease is rarely associated with the subspecies novicida, Francisella philomiragia, and Francisella hispaniensis [1-3].

 In North America, F. tularensis has been described in the United States, Canada, and Mexico.
 In the United States, the majority of cases traditionally occur in the south-central states (figure 1) .
-As an example, over half of the reported cases in 2013 were in Arkansas, Missouri, Kansas, Nebraska, and Oklahoma (figure 2) .
 Over time, however, the southern border of tularemia in the United States has shifted northward .
-As an example, the number of reported cases in Colorado, Nebraska, South Dakota, and Wyoming dramatically increased in 2015 .
+As an example, the number of reported cases in Colorado, Nebraska, South Dakota, and Wyoming dramatically increased in 2015, and 74 percent of cases occurred in Arkansas, Colorado, Kansas, Missouri, Nebraska, Oklahoma, South Dakota, and Wyoming (figure 2) .
 This is consistent with the predicted effects of climate change on the geographic distribution of tularemia .

 - Penn RL.
 Francisella tularensis (Tularemia).
-In: Mandell, Douglas, and Bennett’s Principles and Practice of Infectious Diseases, 8th Ed, Bennett JE, Dolin R, Blaser MJ (Eds), Elsevier Saunders, Philadelphia 2015; 2590.
+In: Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, 8th ed, Bennet JE, Dolin R, Blaser MJ (Eds), Elsevier Saunders, Philadelphia 2015. p.2590.

 - Brett ME, Respicio-Kingry LB, Yendell S, et al. Outbreak of Francisella novicida bacteremia among inmates at a louisiana correctional facility.
 Clin Infect Dis 2014; 59:826.